Enable SVG Support in WordPress

 Step 2: Enable GZip support of SVG files on your server

 How you approach this step will depend on your web host and server setup.
-For example, at WP Engine, GZip is already enabled for a specific list of file types.
-With that being said, “image/svg+xml” is not one of them.
+For example, at WP Engine, GZip is already enabled for a specific list of file types and “image/svg+xml” is one of them.

 Adding this type to the list for your website will ensure your SVG files are optimized appropriately and quickly.
 For everything to run smoothly, you’ll need to include this file type in your .htaccess file.